sleepingkingstudios/incunabulum/settings/wellspring/geography/index.md

 ##### The Delver's Guild

 The headquarters of the [Delver's Guild]({{site.baseurl}}/settings/wellspring/organizations#the-delvers-guild) is located in the lower city.
 Originally just an inn bought out by a group of retired adventurers, it has grown into a sprawling complex of offices, warehouses, markets, and training grounds, but the heart of the guild remains the old taproom of the *Last Stop*.

+##### The Smoke And Mirrors

+A hookah bar in the lower city, with a largely unearned reputation as a den of vice and depravity.
+The Smoke and Mirrors is also notable for its many halfling-sized tables and rooms, a courtesy that is surprisingly uncommon in a city of Wellspring's diverse populace.

 #### The Old City